carloscfgos1980/taskSphere-api/README.md

 * Creation date
 * Deadline/expiration date
 * Priority (low, medium, high, urgent)
-* Tags (private, collaborative)
+* Tags (private, , public, collaborative)
-* State
+* State (pending, in progress, done, cancelled)
-* List of assigned users/participants
+* List of assigned users/participants (taskEditors)
-* Original creator
+* Original creator (user_id)

-* Subtasks / checklist
+## tasks

+* Task could be personal (private or public) or collaborative.
+* Collaborative are the tasks for a group.
+The parent taks would have empty parent_id and the subtree tasks must has parent_id filled with the refrenced main task (task_id)
+* end_time format: 2026-03-22T08:00:00Z
+* To view collaborative tasks the parent_id must be provided as URL path value and be logged in.
+Only users of the groud can see the list of tasks
+* Only task_editors assigned by the author of the taks can modified the task
+* Only the author of the task can errased

 ## ⚙️ Installation